CrunchyData/postgres-operator/docs/content/architecture/namespace.md

 ### `disabled`

-Disables namespace capabilities within the PostgreSQL Operator altogether.
+`disabled` mode disables namespace capabilities namespace capabilities within the PostgreSQL Operator altogether.
 While in this mode the PostgreSQL Operator will simply attempt to work with the target namespaces specified during installation.
 If no target namespaces are specified, then the Operator will be configured to work within the namespace in which it is deployed.
 Since the Operator is unable to dynamically respond to namespace events in  the cluster, in the event that target namespaces are deleted or new target namespaces need to be added, the PostgreSQL Operator will need to be re-deployed.

 Please note that it is important to redeploy the PostgreSQL Operator following the deletion of a target namespace to ensure it no longer attempts to listen for events in that namespace.